stoneyrh/gSOAP/gsoap/doc/guide/index.md

         NULL,              /* optional capath to directory with trusted certificates */ "dh512.pem",       /* DH file name or DH key len bits (minimum is 512, e.g. "512") to generate DH param, if NULL use RSA */
         NULL,              /* if randfile!=NULL: use a file with random data to seed randomness */
-        NULL               /* optional server identification to enable SSL session cache (must be a unique name) */ ))
+        NULL               /* optional server identification to enable SSL session caching to speed up TLS (must be a unique name) */
+      ))
       {
         soap_print_fault(soap, stderr);